zgutterm/pubgstar/README.md

+# PUBG Stats for Tidbyt

+[Pixlet](https://github.com/tidbyt/pixlet) app to see your PUBG statistics on your [Tidbyt](https://tidbyt.com/)

+## Serve the app for local development

+`pixlet serve pubg.star username=heelsfan23r mode=duo platform=xbox pubg_api_key=yourPUBGAPIKey`

+## Rendering the app for deployment

 Render like this:

-`pixlet render pubg.star username=heelsfan23r pubg_api_key=yourPUBGAPIKey`
+`pixlet render pubg.star username=heelsfan23r mode=duo platform=xbox pubg_api_key=yourPUBGAPIKey`

+## Deploy to Tidbyt

+Authenticate to Tidbyt using pixlet:

+`pixlet auth`

-Push to device like this:
+Push to device like this using the device ID found in your Tidbyt application:

 `pixlet push device-id-to-push-to pubg.webp -i pubg`